-I wonder is the business model scalable after looking Lawrence’s presentation.
-For one, after 2 years, one person has only made $ 40,000 revenue.
+I wonder if the business model scalable after looking at Lawrence’s presentation.
+For one, after 2 years, one person has only made $ 40,000 in revenue.

-Let us assume Lawrence to go into beast mode in hiring 6 more sales executives on commission basis.
-If one person manage to garner $ 25, 000 in the first year, 6 person will bring in $ 150,000.
+Let us assume Lawrence to go into beast mode in hiring 6 more sales executives on a commission basis.
+If one person manages to garner $ 25, 000 in the first year, 6 people will bring in $ 150,000.
 How much should Lawrence pay his sales team?
 We assume $ 2000 per person, 6 person will be $ 12,000 x 12 = $ 144,000 in a year.
-Again, is it even realistic to assume a good sales person to accept $ 2000 as his/her compensation?
+Again, is it even realistic to assume a good salesperson to accept $ 2000 as his/her compensation?
 I doubt it!

 5. The Burn Rate